yanchanllin/yanchanllin.github.io/_posts/2017-10-17-square-array.markdown

 permalink:  square-array
 ---

-something I learned today, and I thought it will be helpful if I write this down.
-I am very bad at this,but I believe practice make it better each time.
+Something I learned today, and I thought it will be helpful if I write this down.
+I'm bad at this for now, but I believe practice make it better each time.

      `def square_array(array)

         result =[]    #new array right here.
 Let's call it result array.each do |number|
           result << number**2    put in to new array end

          result  #returning the result array
        end`

 map/collect